deepak-karkala/agentic-mlops/docs/sse-streaming-debug-guide.md

 With the time-based loop in place, the frontend’s EventSource no longer sees early 404s, and streaming resumes immediately once the worker emits events.

+In addition, each graph node now emits its `node-start` event from within the node wrapper itself (instead of relying on the streaming worker).
+This change ensures start signals fire the moment an agent begins—which makes the UI’s “running” indicator accurate—and prevents cases where a start event might be dispatched with an `unknown` decision-set ID that later caused downstream `StreamEventType.ERROR` entries in the logs.

 ### Relevant Code Changes

 - `api/main.py` — `get_workflow_plan` and `stream_workflow_progress` now share